FredericLetellier/udacity-capstone/design/Design_Proposal.md

 The main intended target for this application is not about tablets and big screens.
 A special display will be developed without making any real changes in functionality.

+####Widget

+The widget provide the same list than History tab on the Main screen.
+Click on an item and the associated Detail screen is launched.

 ###Describe any libraries you’ll be using and share your reasoning for including them <a name="libraries"></a>